-The Board of Health implemented private well regulations that will go in effect on September 7, 2018.
-Well drillers will now be required to obtain a permit prior to well drilling, provide the Health Department with a well drilling report and a water quality report.
+The Board of Health implemented private well regulations that went into effect on September 7, 2018.
+Well drillers are required to obtain a permit prior to well drilling, provide the Health Department with a well drilling report and a water quality report.
 The complete regulations can be found here.

 Well Construction Permit

 A Massachusetts Certified Well Driller shall obtain a permit from the Board of Health prior to the commencement of construction of a private well.